 A mission attracts, energizes, and motivates people.

-Here are some signs your blog is lacking a mission:
+Here are some signs your blog is lacking a mission or purpose:

 - You’re nervous about giving away information for free because you’re afraid to lose business;